mrbungle64/ecovacs-deebot.js/README.md

 * Deebot T10 series
 * Deebot X1 series

-##### Legacy models (soon to be discontinued)
+#### Legacy models (soon to be discontinued)

-These models use XML for communication.
+These models use XML for data transport and also different characteristics for commands and events than current models.
-The support for these models will be discontinued soon.
+**The support for these models will be discontinued soon**.

 * Deebot Slim 2
 * Deebot N79 series